 - Persistent fetal circulation

-Also, women who have diabetes during pregnancy as well as those on certain prescription and over-the-counter medications and illicit drugs during pregnancy present with a higher risk of delivering a child with a congenital heart defect.
+Also, women who have diabetes during pregnancy, as well as those on certain prescriptions and over-the-counter medications and illicit drugs during pregnancy, present with a higher risk of delivering a child with a congenital heart defect.

 Causes of central cyanosis that are caused by a defect in the respiratory system: